Page owner: Training director

 - Do they use good judgement? (level of queries, frequency and extent of intervention).

 Mentees will be told their marks.
-Receiving 10 points will now mean 'above average in all aspects', allowing for a mentee's limited experience.
+Receiving 10 (or 12) points will mean 'above average in all aspects', allowing for a mentee's limited experience.

-Through the Whitcombe Training Fund, the Society pays half the cost of mentoring.
-Mentees pay the other half:
+Through the Whitcombe Training Fund, the Society pays a percentage of the cost of mentoring for SfEP members.
+Non-members pay the full cost.

-There is a waiting list for mentoring, and occasionally it may be several weeks before a mentor becomes available.
-Your mentor will then contact you direct, like a new client offering you work; you discuss the task, agree a deadline and are sent an assignment.
+Your mentor will contact you direct, like a new client offering you work; you discuss the task, agree a deadline and are sent an assignment.
 You should acknowledge safe receipt of each assignment and return any confidentiality agreement as requested.
 Read carefully the style sheet and brief, making sure you know what you are being asked to do.
 Glance through the job straightaway, to check that the material is complete and to see whether there is anything not covered by the brief.
 You can then check with your mentor how to raise queries or discuss problems.
 You may wish to send back a small section of the job at an early stage so the mentor can check that you are working along the right lines.

 Quotes from mentees